 Concerning the storage of imaging data, both the PEN-F and the G10 write their files to SDXC cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the G10 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Panasonic Lumix DMC-G10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Olympus E-M1 II||Y||stereo||mono||Y||Y||micro||3.0||Y||-||-|

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the PEN-F offers wifi support, while the G10 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the G10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the PEN-F and the G10 have been discontinued, but can regularly be found used on eBay.
+The G10 was replaced by the Panasonic G3, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus PEN-F better than the Panasonic G10 or vice versa?
 The listing below highlights the relative strengths of the two models.